HitBTC Token Hits Self Reported Market Capitalization of $206.25 Million (HIT)

 [Whitepaper](https://s3.hitbtc.com/b/HIT%20Whitepaper.pdf)”

-It is usually not presently possible to buy alternative cryptocurrencies such as HitBTC Token directly using U.S. dollars.
-Investors seeking to acquire HitBTC Token should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy HitBTC Token using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as HitBTC Token directly using U.S. dollars.
+Investors seeking to trade HitBTC Token should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase HitBTC Token using one of the exchanges listed above.

 Receive News & Updates for HitBTC Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for HitBTC Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.